-No. Weight of Body.
-Dimensions of Spleen.
-The state of the s Beginning.
+Weight of Body.
+Din 0 No. Beginning.
 End.
 Length.
 Breadth.
 Thickness.
 I. S. XI.
 2,578 gr.
 2,655 gr.
 79 mm.
-13.8 mm.
+13:8 mm.
 6.5 mm.
-2669 Gain 77 gr.
+2669 Gain .
+77 gr.

 SUPPLEMENTARY NOTES.

 While the authors are aware that further and very extensive researches are required before the subject is exhausted, they claim to have proved-1st.
 That malarious affections may be produced artificially in animals in the identical forms known to human pathology.
 2nd.
 That these artificially-produced malarious affections are excited by organisms, which are found in the soil of malarious places before the appearance of the fevers, and are, even then, diffused in the strata of the air nearest the soil.